 Rooftop Precipitation Collection

 Although it is permissible to direct your residential property roof downspouts toward landscaped areas, unless you own a specific type of exempt well permit, you cannot collect rainwater in any other manner, such as storage in a cistern or tank, for later use.
-Please review our publications below, as well as links to CSU Extension's information on this topic and Colorado law on the subject as written in the Colorado Revised Statutes, before applying for a Rooftop Precipitation Collection System Permit.
+Please review our Rainwater Collection Informational Brochure as well as links to Colorado State University Extension's information on this topic, both of which reflect Colorado law, before completing and submitting an Application for a Rooftop Precipitation Collection System Permit.
 If your well has not been registered, you will also need to Register an Existing Well before applying.

 Rainwater Harvesting Pilot Projects

-House Bill 09-1129 allows for Pilot Projects for the Beneficial Use of Captured Precipitation in New Real Estate Developments.
+House Bill 09-1129, as amended by House Bill 15-1016, allows for Pilot Projects for the Beneficial Use of Captured Precipitation in New Real Estate Developments.
 The Colorado Water Conservation Board (CWCB) has developed criteria and guidelines for applications and the selection process for new development pilot projects to evaluate the feasibility of rainwater harvesting as a water conservation measure in Colorado, when paired with efficient landscaping and irrigation practices.

-Precipitation that falls on a site and becomes concentrated in a detention or infiltration area may not be diverted for any beneficial use.
 Landscaping that is planted on roofs (green roofs) is allowable as long as the landscaping intercepts only precipitation that falls directly onto the landscaping.
 The landscaping may not intercept and consume concentrated flow and may not store water below the root zone.
-Please see the administrative position for additional details.
+Please see DWR's Administrative Statement for additional details.